krother/academis/posts/spiral.md

 When your program draws a spiral with at least 3 loops, you have mastered this challenge.

-### What you can practise in this coding challenge:
+### What you can practise in this coding challenge

 * loops
 * The **Pillow** library in Python